spyderbat/eval/guidebook/src/kubernetes_goat/container_escape.md

 # Container Escape to the Host System

-## Pre-Requisites

-Make sure the cluster is running and your Kubectl configuration is set up to access the cluster.
-If not, follow [these steps](../getting-started.md) to get started.

 ## Running the Exploit

 Follow the guide <a href="https://madhuakula.com/kubernetes-goat/docs/scenarios/scenario-4/container-escape-to-the-host-system-in-kubernetes-containers/welcome" target="_blank">in the Kubernetes Goat documentation</a>.